 To finish, sprinkle each creme brulee with a teaspoon of sugar.
 Using a kitchen blowtorch, scorch the sugar until it crystallizes, do one cup at a time.
 Serve immediately.

 Want to live the Colada Culture?

-Puerto Rico’s national drink was created with simple Caribbean ingredients, but it’s so much more than just a cocktail…it’s passion.
-Boricuas put their hearts in everything, and you can’t rush the heart.
-Enjoying a piña colada in Puerto Rico, the birthplace of this iconic drink, goes beyond savoring the mix of pineapple juice, coconut cream, and rum.
-It’s basking in the sunsets, cool breezes, colorful sights, and warm sand.
-It’s letting go of worries and making new friends.
+Puerto Rico's national drink was created with simple Caribbean ingredients, but it's much more than just a cocktail… it's passion.
+Boricuas put their hearts in everything, and you can't rush the heart.
+Enjoying a piña colada in Puerto Rico, the birthplace of this iconic drink goes beyond savoring the mix of pineapple juice, coconut cream, and rum.
+It's basking in sunsets, cool breezes, colorful sights, and warm sand.
+It's letting go of worries and making new friends.